Firestone Tire and Rubber Company

 Cleanup Status: Construction complete - physical cleanup activities have been completed

-Site Reuse/Redevelopment: In reuse - tire manufacturing
+Site Reuse/Redevelopment: In continued use – a tire manufacturing and storage facility is located on site

 Site Manager: Charles King (firstname.lastname@example.org)